cargo2nix/cargo2nix/README.md

 # Use nix to get cargo2nix & rust toolchain on your path
 nix develop github:cargo2nix/cargo2nix#bootstrap

-# In directory with Cargo.toml & Cargo.lock files (cargo --generate-lockfile)
+# In directory with Cargo.toml & Cargo.lock files (cargo generate-lockfile)
 cargo2nix

 # Or skip the shell and run it directly